St Joseph's Roman CatholicPrimary School

 We pride ourselves in following a child-centred approach in the EYFS class and try to meet the individual needs of all children wherever possible.
 With this in mind there is a great deal of flexibility in our planning, but we do tend to have familiar daily routines as follows:

-9.45-9.55 children arrive in school and are taught to develop independence in putting their book bags and water bottles in the appropriate boxes before making their lunch choices.
+9.45-9.55 children arrive in school and are taught to develop independence in putting their book bags and water bottles in the appropriate boxes and hanging up their coats before making their lunch choices.
 Carefully selected and enhanced learning resources are available for children to access from the moment they arrive- we call this the continuous provision.
-They also take part in self-registration, finding their name card and adding to the display, introducing signing in for the reception children during the Autumn term and gradually in the Spring or Summer term for the nursery children.
+They also take part in self-registration, finding their name card and adding to the display, gradually introducing signing in for the reception children and where appropriate, later in the Summer term for the nursery children.

-Every child has a named key person and time is given for each child to spend time with their key person for an individual welcome or short group discussion at the beginning of the day.
+Every child has a named key person and time is given for the children to spend time with them for a welcome or short group discussion at the beginning of the day.

-9.00: Once everyone is settled, we begin our day with a morning prayer.
+9.15: Once everyone is settled, we begin our day with a morning prayer.
 This is followed by separate nursery and reception phonics teaching sessions.
-The children then access a combination of adult led activities and self-chosen learning activities in our indoor and outdoor areas.

-Children in the EYFS have a morning snack of milk (or water) and fruit, always supervised by an adult, either in a large group or in small groups eating and chatting at the table and increasing their skills of independence and awareness of the need to recycle our plastic waste and compost our fruit waste.
+Children in the EYFS have a morning snack of fruit and water, always supervised by an adult, either in a large group or in small groups eating and chatting at the table and increasing their skills of independence and awareness of the need to recycle our plastic waste and compost our fruit waste.
 On a regular basis, we offer other snacks such as warm toast which they butter themselves or crackers and cheese spread and other seasonal treats.
+Children then have more access to continuous indoor and outdoor provision, adult led group and individual activities to practise the skills we are learning.

-11.00-11.40: The children are all involved in tidying our indoor and outdoor learning areas and grow to love the responsibility of doing this.
-We will often have a short playtime to enable the children to have a run around in the fresh air before gathering together indoors for a short, focussed teaching session with reception and nursery in separate groups.
-The focus of this varies daily and based around the different curriculum areas.
+11.00-11.15: The children are all involved in tidying our indoor and outdoor learning areas and grow to love the responsibility of doing this.
+We will often have a short playtime to enable the children to have a run around in the fresh air before gathering together indoors for a short, focussed mathematics teaching session with reception and nursery in separate groups.
+We follow the White Rose maths scheme and adapt our teaching to try and meet the needs of all the individual children.

 11.45: The morning session ends by praying a simple version of the Examen, when we say our "Thank you", our "Sorry" and our "Promise" to God, this is followed by our lunchtime prayer.
 The "morning only" nursery children then go home while others join the reception children in the dining hall for lunch followed by playtime/exercise time.

-1.00pm: The afternoon session begins at 1.00pm with "wake and shake" followed by separate short whole reception and nursery maths teaching sessions before more adult-led and self-chosen learning activities using the indoor and outdoor environments.
+1.00pm: The afternoon session begins at 1.00pm with register and our Mission statement prayer, often followed by "wake and shake".
+After this, there will be separate short reception and nursery teaching sessions before more adult-led and self-chosen learning activities using the indoor and outdoor environments.
+These teaching sessions are either RE, topic based activities relating to the Communication and Language, Understanding of the World and Expressive Arts and Design aspects of the EYFS curriculum.

-3.05pm: Before we know it, it's all hands on deck to tidy the indoor and outdoor areas ready for story time and our home time prayers.
+2.50 pm: Before we know it, it's all hands on deck to tidy the indoor and outdoor areas ready for Celebration of the Word, story time and our home time prayers.

-Library book exchange is on Tuesday morning each week.
-(Friday for those who don't attend nursery on Tuesdays)
+Library book exchange is on Monday morning each week.
+(Tuesday for the children who don't attend nursery on Monday).
+Don't forget to bring your books back each week to work towards a book mark!

-Wellies and Waterproofs Wednesday is an opportunity for all children to take full advantage of our developing outdoor grassy area for lots of fun gross motor skills development and team work activities.
+"Tiring Tuesdays" is an opportunity for all children to take full advantage of our outdoor grassy area, for lots of fun gross motor skills development and team work activities.

-Reading book collection for reception children will be on Thursday each week, with new books sent home on Fridays
+Wonderful Wednesdays: Reading book collection for reception children will be on Wednesday each week, with new books sent home on Thursdays.
+Please ensure you spend time reading these books with your children and return them on Wednesday morning.

-Whole school worship and celebration of achievements assembly is held every Friday morning.
+Whole school worship and celebration of achievements assembly is held every Friday morning at 9.15pm.

 We are so excited to welcome our children into the brand new EYFS classroom this week, the staff and children started the new school year with huge smiles, chatter and enthusiasm.
 A wonderful, happy time in the history of St Joseph's!